 5. Having a picnic or dinner in the garden

-Familiar sounds and smells of the kitchen and food, and familiar sights such as tablecloths with flowers can be enjoyed.
+Familiar smells and tastes of the food, and familiar sights such as a picnic blanket or tablecloths with flowers, can be enjoyed.

 6. Painting garden furniture